top of page

 Is it truly a better option to suffer monotony like Sisyphus, or to embrace it like Jason?
 Instead of seeing it as a form of punishment, we can see it as a source of empowerment -- a motivator to keep on existing.
 This comparison teaches us the importance of avoiding counter-productive mindsets that make life harder for us than it already is.

 And to become as relentless as this revenant, we must understand that ruthlessness is a virtue.
-One capable of keeping your mentality afloat, and yourself, remaining alive, functioning, and increase the chances of accomplishing your goals.
+One capable of keeping your mentality afloat, and yourself, remaining alive, functioning, and increasing the chances of accomplishing your goals.

 Studying these two characters, I now know I can lift this article empire to much greatness, as long as I survive and remain relentless in my work.

-86 views0 comments
+114 views0 comments

 Tomasio A. Rubinshtein, Philosocom's Founder & Writer

-I am a philosopher from Israel, author of several books in 2 languages, and Quora's Top Writer of the year 2018.
-I'm also a semi-hermit who has decided to dedicate his life to writing and sharing my articles across the globe.
-Several podcasts on me, as well as a radio interview, have been made since my career as a writer.
+I am a philosopher, author of several books in 2 languages, and Quora's Top Writer of the year 2018.
+I'm also a semi-hermit who has decided to dedicate my life to writing and sharing my articles across the globe to help others and combat shallowness.
 More information about me can be found here.

 bottom of page